reflectoring/reflectoring.github.io/content/blog/2022/2022-09-23-configuring-csrf-with-spring.md

     }
 }
 ````
-On the other hand, we could have situations where we need to enable CSRF by default, but we need only a handful of URLs for which CSRF protection needs to be turned OFF.
+On the other hand, we could have situations where we need to enable CSRF by default, but **we need only a handful of URLs for which CSRF protection needs to be turned OFF**.
 In such cases, we can use the below configuration:
 ````java
 @Configuration